Rebecca Arimtage Unified Arts Department Leader, Choral Director

-Rebecca Armitage Ufema holds a B.M. in Music Education with a minor in Performing Arts from Gordon College, and a M.M. in Music Education from Boston University.
+Rebecca Armitage holds a B.M. in Music Education with a minor in Performing Arts from Gordon College, and a M.M. in Music Education from Boston University.

 She is also an active member of both NAfME (National Association for Music Education) and ACDA (American Choral Director’s Association).

-An avid performer, Ms. Ufema has portrayed numerous musical theatre, opera, and operetta roles onstage.
+An avid performer, Ms. Armitage has portrayed numerous musical theatre, opera, and operetta roles onstage.
 Her favorite most recent roles include Mother in “Ragtime”, The Baker’s Wife in “Into the Woods”, and Fantine in “Les Miserables.”
-As a lyric coloratura soprano, Ms. Ufema has performed with several opera companies throughout Massachusetts including Greater Worcester Opera, Valley Light Opera, Longwood Opera, and New England Light Opera.
+As a lyric coloratura soprano, Ms. Armitage has performed with several opera companies throughout Massachusetts including Greater Worcester Opera, Valley Light Opera, Longwood Opera, and New England Light Opera.
 She has been a featured soprano soloist for several of the great oratorio works, Handel’s “Messiah” being her favorite.

-On a different note (ha!), Ms. Ufema is a mother, hiker, kayaker, runner, and crossfitter.
+On a different note (ha!), Ms. Armitage is a mother, hiker, kayaker, runner, and crossfitter.
 She has participated in several races and competitions throughout New England (making it to the medal stand often) and loves being outside.

 Craig Robbins Band Director, Music Teacher

 Craig Robbins graduated magna cum laude from Berklee College of Music in December of 2015, earning his B.M. in Music Education where he was awarded Berklee's 2016 Promising Future Music Educator Award.
 He attended Berklee as a recipient of the North American Scholarship Tour, a full-tuition scholarship.
+Mr. Robbins is currently working on a Master's in Music Education (M.M.Ed.) at Gordon College in Wenham, MA during his summer breaks from teaching at Bromfield.

-In his time as both a full-time student and professional musician, Mr. Robbins had the privilege of touring on staff throughout 8 different European countries with the John Philip Sousa National Collegiate Honors Band and Choir and has played with notable jazz musicians and performers.
+In his time as both a student and professional musician, Mr. Robbins has had the privilege of touring on staff throughout 8 different European countries with the John Philip Sousa National Collegiate Honors Band and Choir and has played with notable jazz musicians and performers.
 He frequently performs in various music ensembles in the greater Boston and New England areas on voice, trombone, euphonium, and tuba.

 Aside from music, Mr. Robbins is a member of the International Association of Approved Basketball Officials (IAABO) and the Massachusetts Baseball Umpires Association (MBUA) where he is a referee and umpire, officiating a wide variety of ages throughout the year.